Chinorea/gNB-EMC-dashboard/docs/UserGuide.md

 #### Step 1: Prepare the Backend Files
 1. Extract `webdashboard.zip` from the GitHub release
 2. You should have:
-   - `WebDashboard.py` - Main backend service
+   - `WebDashboard.py` - Main backend service with automatic dependency installation
-   - `backend/` folder - Contains all backend logic and dependencies
+   - `backend/` folder - Contains all backend logic, board support, and dependencies

 #### Step 2: Transfer to gNB Board
 1. Copy the entire extracted backend folder to your gNB RAN board